 Funding from the Dedicated Marijuana Account is transferred to the Health Professions Account.
 The 2015-17 operating budget appropriated funding from the Health Professions Account for the Department of Health to implement a medical marijuana authorization database.
-Chapter 70, Laws of 2015, Partial Veto (2SSB 5052) provided legislative intent that the costs associated with implementing and administering the medical marijuana authorization database Account through future appropriations using funds derived from the Dedicated Marijuana Account.
+Chapter 70, Laws of 2015, Partial Veto (2SSB 5052) provided legislative intent that the costs associated with implementing and administering the medical marijuana authorization database would be restored to the Health Professions Account through future appropriations using funds derived from the Dedicated Marijuana Account.
 (Dedicated Marijuana Account-State)